Fiserv/universal-commerce/docs/documentation/Standard_Implementation_Guide.md

 >### Hosted Pages Services

 This API handles Hosted Pages services and provides CRUD operation for its web pages.
-With the help of these APIs hosted pages will be created and rendred to UI.
+With the help of these APIs, hosted pages will be created and rendered to UI.

 <a href="../api/?type=get&path=/v1/hosted-pages/pages"><img src="https://raw.githubusercontent.com/Fiserv/universal-commerce/bf957bad5bdad86c33303851ad88a54840161818/assets/images/website.svg" alt="Hosted Pages" style="width:100px;height:100px;"></a>